-We believe that we have made excellent progress with regards to our Development Plan objectives during the course of 2019/20 given the difficulties posed by the national lockdown in March 2020.

-Our Development plan objectives for 2020/21 remain centred around Teaching and Learning and Culture, Ethos and Climate.
+We believe that we have made excellent progress with regards to our Development Plan objectives during the course of 2020/21 given the difficulties posed by Covid-19 pandemic.
+Our Development plan objectives for 2021/22 remain centred around Teaching and Learning and Culture, Ethos and Climate.